Shawn72/mamlaka.interview/README.md

 ## on the right hand corner, click on 'Authorize' button, the paste the JWT token obtained after sign in.
 ## now you will be able to hit the rest of endpoints without getting HTTP error 403

+## use swagger Ui to initiate Paypal paymnent transaction
-## the payments flow should START by initiating a Paypal transaction using endpoint 'api/transactions/paypal-payment'
+## the payments flow should START by initiating a Paypal transaction using endpoint 'api/payment/paypal-payment'
 ## transaction is saved in database and after successful paypal processing, it's updated using token as the identifier.

 ### Swagger UI page